Noise Levels in Historic West-Side, Springfield, IL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Historic West-Side

 Average noise levels for Historic West-Side residents, grouped by direction from the center of Historic West-Side.
-Central Historic West-Side carries the highest population-weighted average; Southern Historic West-Side carries the lowest.
-Just 33% of residents in Southern Historic West-Side live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Historic West-Side.
+The highest population-weighted average is in northeastern Historic West-Side; the lowest is in central Historic West-Side, where just 55% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Historic West-Side